clarkcb/xsearch/README.md

   hssearch [options] &lt;startpath&gt;

 Options:
-  -1,--firstmatch           Capture only the first match for a file+search combination -a,--allmatches           Capture all matches* --archivesonly            Search only archive files (also turns on searcharchives) -B,--linesafter           Number of lines to include after every matched line (default: 0)
+  -1,--firstmatch           Capture only the first file+pattern match -a,--allmatches           Capture all matches* --archivesonly            Search only archive files (also turns on searcharchives) -B,--linesafter           Number of lines to include after every matched line (default: 0)